Code-Institute-Submissions/Onursoyar-mildew-detection-cherry-leaves/README.md

 * [Wikipedia](https://en.wikipedia.org/wiki/Powdery_mildew#:~:text=Powdery%20mildew%20is%20a%20fungal,its%20symptoms%20are%20quite%20distinctive.) was used as the resource pertaining to the powdery mildew fungal infection that is at the heart of this project.

 * [GyanShashwat1611/WalkthroughProject01](https://github.com/GyanShashwat1611/WalkthroughProject01) github repository was used for code reference and assistance for in the jupyter notebook set up, code and execution; as well as for the app pages design, set up and code

-* [valerieoni/mildew-detection](https://github.com/valerieoni/mildew-detection) github repository was used for readme guidance and code reference.

 * [jtm2021/mildewproject](https://github.com/jtm2021/mildewproject) github repository was used for code reference and readme guidance